kalpetros/hawkpass/README.md

 ## Testing locally

-To run the app locally you'll need to install *electron-prebuilt* with npm
+To run the app locally you'll need to install *electron-prebuilt* with npm.

 Install *electron-prebuilt* globally:
 ```